MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/supported-channels-social-profiles.md

 ## View social profiles

-As an agent, you can see the social profiles by using the **Search** menu.
+As an agent, you can see the active social profile information, such as the customer, profile name, social channel, and related social profiles.

 1. In the Omnichannel for Customer Service app, select the **Search** box, and scroll to the bottom of the list.